-Year Opened Site area Ave. interments last 11 years Available Site life Years Ha M2 Bodily Ash graves i c ais 1866 14.08 140,817 19 10 8,000 Within wall, 40- 50 d) General description
+Year Opened Site area Ave. interments last 11 years Available Site life Ha M2 Bodily Ash graves Years 1866 14.08 140,817 19 10 8,000 Within wall, 40- 50 d) General description

 From an operational perspective it is an unnecessary space allocation.
 From a perpetual maintenance perspective it becomes a gap that is difficult to access, likely to be cluttered with rubbish, weeds and unauthorised plantings of trees/shrubs etc.